The connectivity platform

 Internal platforms

-You run dozens of internal platforms — some ancient, some new, none built for agents.
-Your teams want internal agents and copilots that can actually do things.
+Teams want internal agents, copilots, and integrations that can actually do things.
 The platforms behind those workflows are sprawling, undocumented, and impossible to rewrite at portfolio scale.
-The scanner runs against each app where it lives, generates tools without a rewrite, and keeps them current as the apps evolve.

 security